 The easy-to-use database for everything in your life.

 DataOrganizer is a personal database for macOS.
 While professional database software may be expensive and complex, DataOrganizer aims not only to be affordable and easy to use, but perhaps even fun.
 DataOrganizer can be tried out for 14 days with no restrictions.
 Download it for free, today.

 There are a bunch of things you can do with DataOrganizer.
 You can…

 DataOrganizer imports Bento 4 databases.
-Because the last version of Bento is a 32-bit app, it will not run in macOS 10.15 Catalina.
-With that in mind, DataOrganizer imports Bento's raw database file, ensuring that importing will continue to work even after system support for Bento has been removed.
+Because the last version of Bento is a 32-bit app, it will not run on modern versions macOS.
+With that in mind, DataOrganizer imports Bento's raw database file, ensuring that importing will continue to work even though system support for Bento has been removed.
 (Note: Encrypted and Calculation Fields are not presently supported.)

 DataOrganizer also imports data from BayCard stacks (DataOrganizer’s predecessor), as well as data from Comma Separated Values (CSV) and Tab Separated Values (TSV) files.